WildanasJaffar/MyScript/README.md

 # MyScript
-This repo, created keep my dynamic script in All Programming Language
+This repo, created to keep my script in All Programming Language It's Like
+- Creativity
+- Trick
+- Dynamic
+- Hobby
+- Others